virtusize/virtusize.github.io/source/integration-guide/integration.rst

 The element you create should not be visible when the page loads.
-It will automatically appear, when there is a valid product in the Virtusize database.
+It will automatically appear when there is a valid product in the Virtusize database.
 This way you don't have to worry about a product and its measurements being available and valid or not.